Alvin Francis Poussaint: Thought

+Notable articles

 "Black Power: A Failure for Integration within the Civil Rights Movement" (1968)

 In Alvin Poussaint's article, "Black Power: A Failure for Integration within the Civil Rights Movement" he discusses how the concept of BLACK POWER emerged.
 Poussaint discusses how Blacks had a complicated relationship with Whites regarding Whites trying to integrate themselves in the Civil Rights Movement.
 He argues that blacks had a distrust in whites and even had jealousy of them.
 He observed that Blacks believed Whites had a superiority complex even while being involved in the movement.
 Poussaint questioned whether this was because Blacks felt inadequate.
 During the civil rights movement sexual relations between Blacks and White began to form, and so he says from 1964 to 1965 many of the projects "disintegrated" because of these feelings each race had towards one another.
 Eventually, BLACK POWER came to be as a "psycho-socio-political" concept that removed whites from working in the black community.